Problem Solving an Access Database Upgrade

 The Maple Leaf database had been built by one of the company directors in Microsoft Access 2003 using wizards and macros.
 He had subsequently hired an Access consultant to add functionality.

 When a staff member, using a new computer running Access 2013, opened the database it was automatically upgraded.
 This rendered it unusable in earlier versions.
 Both the original developer and the consultant lacked the skills to solve the problem.

 The problems were further compounded as the consultant had inadvertently broken the original integrity of the data model when adding new features.
 Table relationships had been lost resulting in “widowed” and “orphaned” data.

 We were able to quickly locate the source of the problem to get the database working and restore functionality.
 Although solving this issue was reasonably straightforward, the process requires a certain degree of technical competency to avoid potential pitfalls.

 We reconfigured the underlying model to fix a number of data integrity errors.
 The application was further stabilised by removing duplicate as well redundant functionality.

-There are plans to further expand the database to add more features.
+Since this initial work, PC Access has further expanded the database to add more features.

 Our business database is an essential tool for us, not only providing us with project monitoring reports but also dealing with fee projections and supporting features to monitor comparable evidence and carry out valuations which are core to the work we undertake.
 The inability to use the database when problems arose was a major problem that simple backup copies were unable to resolve.